mostafa-meerzad/javascript-with-mosh/OOP/ES6-classes/Notes.md

 student.greet(); // Hello there, this is Mostafa
 ```

-the same way if you need to preserve the method implementation from the super-class into the sub-class you can do so by calling the `super.methodName()` as the first line of method body
+the same way if you need to preserve the method implementation from the super-class into the sub-class in other words if you need some of that method's implementation logic from the super-class you can do so by calling the `super.methodName()` as the first line of method body

 ```js
 class Person {